sudhir-mcw/llm/README.md

 # LLM Pre/Post processing

-This project profiles the pre/post processing of LLM model using Torch Profiler
+This project run inference for LLM model and profiles for TTFT

 ## Prerequisite
 Install python 3.10